grusigast/doa-gravure-studio-overlay/README.md

 * Perform memory injects

 ## Limitations
-* The overlay **will not work** properly in Fullscreen mode!
-Recommend using Window mode with something like  [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming).
 * Not possible to select characters via overlay (unless its possible via memory injects?)
 * Not possible to select costumes via overlay (unless its possible via memory injects?)
 * Navigation-based actions do not work when DoA starts with controller